 Rick Miller is a Dora and Gemini award-winning writer/director/actor/musician/educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as MacHomer, and (w.
+He has created and toured solo shows such as the hit sensation BOOM, MacHomer, and (w.
 Daniel Brooks) Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and Frankenstein.
 With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-Rick recently taught an interdisciplinary class at the University of Toronto called The Architecture of Creativity and co-starred in the Canadian premiere of Venus in Fur (Canadian Stage).
-As the artistic director of WYRD Productions and co-creative director of the Kidoons Network, he has most recently developed the stage shows BOOM, Twenty Thousand Leagues Under The Sea, and GAME of CLONES, Jungle Book, and (w.
-Craig Francis and Paul Van Dyck) Frankenstein; as well as several web series that educate, enlighten, empower and entertain young people.
+As the artistic director of WYRD Productions and co-creative director of the Kidoons Network, Rick has most recently developed BOOM and BOOM X, and (w.
+Craig Francis) Twenty Thousand Leagues Under The Sea, GAME of CLONES, Jungle Book, and (w.
+Craig Francis and Paul Van Dyck) Frankenstein; as well as animated series that educate, enlighten, empower and entertain young people.
 He often teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
 Rick is from Montreal, and lives in Toronto with his wife Stephanie Baptist and their two daughters.

 David Leclerc is a motion graphic designer based in Quebec city.
 His creativity and problem solving skills have brought him to work on world renowned theatrical productions with Robert Lepage's Ex Machina, including The Andersen Project, Lipsynch, The Blue Dragon, La Tempête, Playing Cards SPADES and HEARTS and the opera The Tempest presented at the MET.
 His works also include Je Pense à Yu directed by Marie Gignac, Nick Dear's Frankenstein directed by Jean Leclerc, Bernstein's Candide directed by Sam Brown and presented at L'Opéra National de Lorraine, Vania by Marie Gignac and Rick Miller's BOOM which debuted in 2015.
 Since 2003 he's been collaborating on the production of the prestigious Forces AVENIR galas that recognize, honour and promote student involvement at all academic levels.